avinetworks/avi-helm-charts/docs/AKO/faq.md

 #### Can I change the Shard VS number?

-To Shard to virtual services, AKO uses a sharding mechanism that is driven either by the `namespace` on which the ingress object is created or the `hostname` of each rule within an ingress object.
-The latter is marked as default because it ensures that a unique hostname is always sharded consistently to the same virtual service.
+To Shard to virtual services, AKO uses a sharding mechanism that is driven by the `hostname` of each rule within an ingress object.
+This ensures that a unique hostname is always sharded consistently to the same virtual service.

-Since the sharding logics are determined by the number of Shard virtual services, changing the Shard VS number has the potential hazard of messing up an existing cluster's already synced objects.
+Since the sharding logic is determined by the number of Shard virtual services, changing the Shard VS number has the potential hazard of messing up an existing cluster's already synced objects.
 Hence it's recommended that the Shard VS numbers are not changed once fixed.

 #### How do I alter the Shard VS number?